 - Two picture books

-- Card game (time cards on one side and top trumps on the other)
+- Beastie Battle card game and reversible story and routine cards

 - A measuring tape

 - Notebook and writing pencil

 - Guide for parents

 Reading at Kirkhill

 At Kirkhill, we are committed to developing a love of literature and engagement in reading for all our learners.
 To support this, our class teachers: - Share books and read to the whole class regularly - Provide a range of learning activities, taking an active approach to learning - Provide opportunities for the children to choose and discuss texts in a literacy promoting environment - Provide regular times for individual quiet reading - Celebrate books through class activities and special events such as Book Week Scotland, the First Minister's Reading Challenge, author visits and much more!